 X-Men (2000) (PG-13)

-The 2000 version of X-Men directed by Bryan Singer was shot all around the Greater Toronto Area, and you may recognize locations from Casa Loma in Toronto all the way south to the Canadian Warplane Heritage Museum and Liuna Station in Hamilton!
+The 2000 version of X-Men directed by Bryan Singer was shot all around the Greater Toronto Area, and you may recognize locations from Casa Loma in Toronto (1 Austin Terrace, Toronto, ON M5R 1X8) all the way south to the Canadian Warplane Heritage Museum (9280 Airport Rd, Mount Hope, ON L0R 1W0) and Liuna Station banquet and convention centre in Hamilton (360 James St N, Hamilton, ON L8L 1H5).
 PS, that scene over the water?
 You guessed it, that’s Lake Ontario, near Burlington.

 Here’s a handy list of some of the filming locations you can go see in person!
 You can rent this movie on iTunes and YouTube, or stream it on Disney+.